kabirsachdev7/cse15l-lab-reports/lab5.md

 ```
 touch -a written_2/travel_guides/berlitz1/HandRHawaii.txt
 ```

-Output: No output, but this will update the access time of the HandRHawaii.txt to the current time without changing the modification time.
+This command will update the access time of "HandRHawaii.txt" to the current time without changing its modification time.

 **Example 2: Change the access time of all files in a directory named "written_2" to the current time."**
 ```
 touch -a written_2/*
 ```
-Output: No output, but the example above will update the access time of all files within the written_2 folder to the current time.
+This command will update the access time of all files within the "written_2" directory to the current time.

 Source: https://linuxize.com/post/how-to-use-linux-touch-command/